microsoft/PPCC25-ALM/docs/labs/lab2/Readme.md

    ![Imported successfully](assets/ImportedSuccessfully.png)

-Now repeat the steps above to import the solution in your environment "Hotfix".

 ### Step 2: Commit the solution using Power Platform Git integration

 1. **Enable Git integration** (if not already configured)